BBF Consulting Ltd. is a specialist in dealing with Personal Guarantee issues

 We will collect and process data, which is:

 · Information you give us “Submitted Information” about you by filling in the contact form on the Site, or by corresponding with us (for example, by e-mail).
 If you contact us, we will keep a record of that correspondence.
-In most circumstances, for us to give you advice, we will need information from you about your particular situation.
-This could include your name, address, date of birth, e-mail address, phone number, remuneration and benefits details, medical information if relevant to your case and any other personal information necessary for us to give advice.
+In most circumstances, for us to give you support, we will need information from you about your particular situation.
+This could include your name, address, date of birth, e-mail address, phone number, remuneration and benefits details, medical information if relevant to your case and any other personal information necessary for us to give support.
 If you are a company, we may need the above information about employees.

 · Information necessary for us to open a file and to provide you with our terms of business “Terms Information”.
 This would include copies of identification documents (for example, passport, driving licence and utility bill).